eslint/code-explorer/README.md

 ## Configuration

-- The app is configured to use ESLint for linting JavaScript code, with its configuration stored in the `eslint.config.mjs` file.
+- The app is configured to use ESLint for linting JavaScript code, with its configuration stored in the `eslint.config.js` file.
 - The app is also configured to use Prettier for code formatting, with its configuration stored in the `.prettierrc` file.

 ## License